NoliNobdon/TriStage-RAG/benchmark/README.md

    This avoids pytrec_eval format errors like “Expected dictionary as value”.

 ## Troubleshooting

+### pytrec_eval: "Expected dictionary as value"
+- Ensure you’re using the provided `benchmark/limit_mteb_tasks.py` (it returns `relevant_docs` as a dict-of-dicts per MTEB v2) and you run `run_mteb_evaluation.py` from this repository.
+- If you previously modified tasks or are mixing MTEB versions, reinstall requirements and retry.

+### “No documents indexed.
+Call add_documents() first.”
+- This should not occur with the provided wrapper; it proactively indexes corpora for retrieval and pairs mode.
+- If you see this, ensure your LIMIT dataset paths are correct and documents are non-empty.

 ### Memory Issues (Windows)
 If you encounter paging file / out-of-memory errors: